The Vital Importance of Anomalies

 - Your mind is inside your head, it is only an aspect of the electrical activity of the brain.

 - All psychic phenomena is illusory.
 It appears to exist, but it doesn’t.
 The mind is inside the head and cannot have any effect on the outside world.

 - Mechanistic medicine is the only kind that truly works.
-Alternative and complementary therapies may appear to work, but that’s only because people have got well anyway, or it’s due to the placebo effect.
+Alternative and complementary therapies [only] appear to work.

-We are more likely to dismantle this incorrect paradigm among adherents if we understand the history of how it became embedded in their belief systems.
-Scroll down to delve into how the incorrect materialist worldview developed.
+We are more likely to dismantle the incorrect materialist paradigm if we understand the history of how, through consensus science, it became embedded in collective belief systems.

 Material or Classical Physics